l3gitpanda/Pandas-Security-Manual/Windows Security/Windows Security Hardening.md

 	- make sure there are no weird unnecessary tasks
 	- triggers and actions help with categorizing
 	- no description = investigate further
-- Clean Services
+- Services
-	- research services, guides of services needed on different versions of windows
+	- research services, guides of services needed on different versions of windows and remove all unnecessary ones
 	-